 We look forward to welcoming you in Gaspésie!

 In Parc national de la Gaspésie, among the highest peaks in Eastern Canada, the highlands are home to a herd of caribou.
 Gaspésie also has white-tailed deer and the highest density of moose in Québec.
 In addition, Percé Rock and Bonaventure Island give you the opportunity to observe thousands of seabirds, including the fabulous northern gannets.

-Bird-watching is a fun-filled activity that you can enjoy starting at the beginning of May, and it can last as late as December for certain species.
-The tip of the peninsula is a sector where you must take the time to go bird-watching.
+Birdwatching is a fun-filled activity you can enjoy as of early May, all the way until December for certain species.
+The tip of the Gaspé Peninsula is a popular birdwatching site you will not want to miss.

-While traveling along the coast, you will discover numerous places where grey seals and harbor seals come to lounge and take advantage of long flat rocks.
+While traveling along the coast, you will discover numerous places where grey seals and harbour seals like to bask in the sun on long flat rocks.